bemer/amazon-connect-workshop/content/start_the_workshop/saml_configuration/configure_aws_sso_for_agents.md

 +++
-title = "Configure AWS SSO"
-weight = 21
+title = "Configure the AWS SSO for Agents" weight = 21
 +++